akgold/stickr/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a new release.
+* This is a release update with some changes to defaults in terms of what behavior throws an error and what throws a warning.